These Halloween luminaries are an easy holiday craft and are a great way to decorate your porch for Halloween!

 * Hot Glue

 Begin by cutting five 4 1/2 inch squares of tissue paper.
 Glue craft sticks to the four sides of each tissue paper square.
 I used hot glue because I’m impatient, so I like hot glue, but if you want to do this craft with kids, I recommend using the Scotch® glue to avoid burning little fingers.

 You’ll end up with this:

 Now glue the squares together to form a cube with one open side.

-Line the vertical edges around the cube with Scotch® Expressions Glitter Tape, then repeat along the top and bottom edges of the cube.
+Line the vertical edges around the cube with glitter tape, then repeat along the top and bottom edges of the cube.
 This helps hide the seams and adds a bit of bling.
 Because you can never have enough glitter, right?

 Washi tape is not super sticky, so I added hot glue to the beginning and end of each piece to keep it secure.
 Wouldn’t want pieces falling off halfway through the Halloween festivities.